Intsights/sergeant/docs/examples/base_worker.md

 # Base Worker

-This example demonstrates how to create a base worker so other workers can inherit from and define their own configuration.
+In this example, we show how to create a base worker that other workers can inherit from and customize.

 ## Code